 Autumn Rain is the first single/video from Nash Albert's forthcoming album Yet.
 Nash has reunited for the album with his former bandmates from Salamandra, with whom he played while living in the US during the 1990s.
-Autumn Rain — for private preview see below — is due for release on October 29th 2021.
-The album Yet is due January 28th 2022.
+Autumn Rain is due for release on October 29th 2021.
+The album Yet is due in 2022.

 "I am originally from Georgia, the country where folk songs are imbedded in our consciousness.
 For me the desire to sing is as natural as breathing air.
 But it was the primal strains of rock ’n’ roll that I heard on records smuggled into the USSR that set my pulse racing, my heart pounding, and my head spinning.
 At 16 years old, I put together my first real band, Salamandra, and as soon as travel restrictions eased after the dissolution of the USSR, we flew to the USA," Nash Albert explains.

 After 6 years in the US, Nash formed Moscow band Blast, later known as Blast Unit Moscow.
 From 1996 to 2014, Blast was one of the brightest, most successful and unique Russian bands.

 "Salamandra split in 1994.
 The rest of the band returned to Georgia, and in 1996 I returned to Moscow.
 Back then, Russia was a hotbed of crime, and Moscow was crazy, the nightlife was just like Chicago in the 1930s or Las Vegas in the ‘50s with gangsters and shootings on the street.
 Anyhow, I was offered a gig.
 The music scene was booming, and shortly after I put together a new band called Blast.
 We enjoyed many years of success in Russia and beyond.
 We played with well-known artists through the years, including Blur, The Strokes and Franz Ferdinand.
 We played festivals across Europe and the UK and we gained airplay."